bairahmat/Setup-My-Ubuntu/README.md

 # Linux-Init
-A script to set and install everything important for a new linux setup.
+A script to set and install basic things that I need for a new linux setup.